mosip/documentation/docs/test-report-1.0.0.md

 ## Scope

-The e-signet testing scope revolves around the flows mentioned below:
+The e-Signet testing scope revolves around the following flows:
 * Login with OTP
 * Login with Biometrics (mock and real device)
 * Multiple instances of e-Signet